Typical Visit

 Students play schoolyard games such as skipping, ‘fly’, quoits and bowling hoops.
 If four classes, they also learn some simple chants and play circle games.

-Sample visit plans – download a sample excursion plan for Stage 1 School Days of the Past: Stage 1 – two classes, Stage 1 – three classes, Stage 1 – four classes.
+Sample visit plans – download a sample excursion plan for Stage 1 School Days of the Past (summer terms) – Stage 1 – 2 classes, Stage 1 – 3 classes, Stage 1 – 4 classes.

 Social story – download the Stage 1 social story to share with your students.
 This is in an inclusive format for students of all abilities.